The Armenian Bible is available online, or in print editions of the Armenian Bible, Armenian New Testament, and Children's Armenian Bible.

 - Armenian Children's Colorful Bible (hardcover) 518 pages

 - Western Armenian Children's Bible (Hardcover) 256 pages

 - Armenian Illustrated Gospel for Children (Paperback) 56 pages

 The "JESUS" Film, based on the Gospel of Luke, has been translated into Armenian.
 To order, visit jesusfilmstore.org.
 Or order by phone from Campus Crusade at 1-800-432-1997.

-The Four Spiritual Laws gospel tract has been translated into Armenian.
+The Four Spiritual Laws gospel tract has been translated into Eastern Armenian and Western Armenian.
 Download a free pdf or purchase the Print Your Own Gospel Tracts CD from Campus Crusade.